probmods/probmods2/chapters/function-learning.md

 print("observed data:")
 viz.scatter(observedData)

-var xs = [-4,-3,-2,-1,0,1,2,3,4]
 var postFnSample = function(){
   var p = sample(post)
   return makeFn(p.M1,p.M2,p.B1)
 }
+print("infered curves")
+var xs = _.range(-5,5,0.1)
 viz.line(xs, map(postFnSample(), xs))
 viz.line(xs, map(postFnSample(), xs))
 viz.line(xs, map(postFnSample(), xs))
 ~~~~

 Just as the order of a polynomial effects the complexity of functions that can result, the size and number of the *hidden layers* effects the complexity of functions for neural nets.
-Try changing `dm` (the size of the single hidden layer) in the above example.
+Try changing `dm` (the size of the single hidden layer) in the above example -- pay particular attention to how the model generalizes out of the [-4,4] training interval.

+The posterior samples from the bove model probably all look about the same.
+This is because the observation noise is very low.
+Try changing it.

-If we don't care very much about the uncertainty over functions we learn, or are not optimisic that we can capture the true posterior, we can do *maximum likelihood* inference.
+If we actually don't care very much about the uncertainty over functions we learn, or are not optimisic that we can capture the true posterior, we can do *maximum likelihood* inference.
 Here we choose the guide family to be Delta (technically this is regularized maximum likelihood, because we still have a Gaussian prior over the matrices):

 ~~~~
-var dm = 100
+var dm = 10

 var makeFn = function(M1,M2,B1){
   return function(x){return T.toScalars(T.dot(M2,T.sigmoid(T.add(T.mul(M1,x),B1))))[0]}